jordynMcginnis/crypto-chart/README.md

-ou might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
-To solve est provides browser globals such as `window` thanks  `npm test`, Jest will launch in the watch un import sum from './sum';
+st`, Jest will launch in the watch un import sum from './sum';

 You can also use [`jest.fn()` and `expect(fn).toBeCalled()`](https://facebook.github.io/jest/docs/en/expect.html#tohavebeencalled) to create “spies” or mock functions.